Swung0x48/BallanceMMO/README.md

     -v, --version    output version information and exit.
 ```

-Alternatively, use the bash script `start_ballancemmo_loop.sh` which handles file logging and automatically restarts the server after crashes. *All command line arguments for the server executable also applies there.*
+Alternatively, use the bash script `start_ballancemmo_loop.sh` (`start_ballancemmo_loop.bat` on Windows) which handles file logging and automatically restarts the server after crashes. *All command line arguments for the server executable also applies there.*

 ```commandline
 $ ./start_ballancemmo_loop.sh